AbelRaju12/AbelRaju/README.md

 <h4>A 21st century Homosapien with a special passion for 0s and 1s and the astounding things these can accomplish</h4>

 <h3>About Me</h3>
 I am a tech enthusiast who is paasionate about everything related to computers.
-I completed my B.Tech in <b>2024</b> from <b>College of Engineering Chengannur</b>.
-I come with a bundle of information gained from varying online-courses from the famous <b>Python for everybody </b> to a <b>2-month technical training course on Data Science</b>.
+I completed my B.Tech from <b>College of Engineering Chengannur</b> in 2024.
+I come bundled with informations and knowledge gained from various online-courses that ranges from the famous <b>Python for everybody </b> to a <b>2-month technical training course on Data Science</b>.
 I mean to immediately to mend my lack of real-world experience.

 <h3 align="left">Languages and Tools:</h3>